• Skip to primary navigation

 Avianca used to have an award chart posted with the U.S. broken up into 3 zones to price award flights, despite some wonky pricing on specific routes.

-This no longer appears to be the case.
-For one, the award chart is missing in action.
+This no longer appears to be the case because the award chart is missing in action.
 Second, the pricing is no longer predictable within these defined domestic U.S. zones.

 Instead, distance-based pricing appears to be in play, with U.S. flights under 500 miles pricing as low as 6.5k LifeMiles one-way in economy.